lgmarchi/lgmarchi/README.md

 💬 [LinkedIn]([https://www.linkedin.com/in/lgmarchi/](https://www.linkedin.com/in/lgmarchi-software-engineer/))

 ## 😀 About me
-A passionate software engineer with over 8 years of experience, Lucas found his purpose in building high-performance and scalable applications.
-Specializing in Rust, he thrives using libraries like Tokio, Actix Web, Axum, Rayon, Serde, and Sqlx, creating reliable systems and optimizing performance with advanced multithreading.
-With solid experience in PostgreSQL, MySQL, MongoDB, and Firestore, Lucas ensures every solution is built to last.
+I'm a passionate software engineer with over 8 years of experience, and I've found my purpose in building high-performance, scalable applications.
+Specializing in Rust, I love working with libraries like Tokio, Actix Web, Axum, Rayon, Serde, and Sqlx to create reliable systems and optimize performance through advanced multithreading.
+I'm also well-versed in databases like PostgreSQL, MySQL, MongoDB, and Firestore, always aiming to build solutions that are robust and built to last.

-In the mobile world, Lucas has successfully launched his own apps and contributed to projects impacting over 10 million users.
-Using Flutter and mastering state managers like MobX, Bloc, and GetX, he crafts smooth, intuitive experiences that users love.
+In the mobile space, I've launched my own apps and contributed to projects that have reached over 10 million users.
+Using Flutter, along with state managers like MobX, Bloc, and GetX, I focus on crafting smooth and intuitive user experiences.

-Recognized by colleagues as a friendly and creative teammate, Lucas stands out for his fast problem-solving skills and dedication to clean, maintainable code.
-Constantly learning and evolving, he is always ready for the next challenge.
+Colleagues often describe me as a friendly and creative teammate, known for quick problem-solving and a strong commitment to clean, maintainable code.
+I'm constantly learning and evolving, always ready to take on the next big challenge.

 ## :fire: Open-source Projects